 The Northwest MHTTC co-sponsored the UW SMART Center's Fourth Annual 2022 Speaker Series.
 Originally a series of in-person events, we moved these presentations to a virtual format due to COVID-19.
 Sessions included:

 - Strategies for Advancing Mental Health Equity in Schools by Dr. Kimberly Arnold - Recording Now Available!

 - La Dra.
 Kimberly Arnold presenta: Estrategias para Promover la Equidad en Salud Mental en Las Escuelas | *Recording with Spanish Subtitles*

 - Exploring the Consequences of Bias and Structural Racism on Service Disparities in Autism by Dr. Brian Boyd - Recording Now Available!

 - El Dr. Brian Boyd presenta: Explorando las consecuencias del prejuicio y el racismo estructural en las disparidades de servicio en el autismo | *Recording with Spanish Subtitles*

 - Mindfulness for Teachers During Difficult Times: Building Resilience with Compassionate Teaching by Dr. Patricia (Tish) Jennings - Recording Now Available!

 - What’s Going On: Choosing Understanding over Escalating and Punishing by Drs.
-Walter Gilliam & Tunette Powell - Recording Coming Soon!
+Walter Gilliam & Tunette Powell - Recording Now Available!